 5 Steelhead Salmon Facts

-- Can hatch rainbow trout or steelhead salmon: The offspring of a steelhead salmon can stay in freshwater as a rainbow trout throughout its life or migrate into saltwater as a steelhead salmon
+- Can hatch rainbow trout or steelhead salmon: The offspring of a steelhead salmon can stay in freshwater as a rainbow trout throughout its life or migrate into saltwater as a steelhead salmon.

-- Do not die upon spawning: Unlike other salmon species, the North American steelhead trout does not die after one spawning and may live for up to 4 sessions of reproduction
+- Do not die upon spawning: Unlike other salmon species, the North American steelhead trout does not die after one spawning and may live for up to 4 sessions of reproduction.

-- 2 “runs” of steelhead each year: Steelhead salmon can return to freshwater for spawning at one of 2 times each year, for either the winter run or summer run of migration
+- 2 “runs” of steelhead each year: Steelhead salmon can return to freshwater for spawning at one of 2 times each year, for either the winter run or summer run of migration.

-- Mating with rainbow trout: Because steelhead salmon and rainbow trout share genetics, one type of fish can fertilize the other’s eggs
+- Mating with rainbow trout: Because steelhead salmon and rainbow trout share genetics, one type of fish can fertilize the other’s eggs.

-- Environmental adaptations: Steelhead in the Pacific waters and tributaries of Russia are documented to spawn up to 10 times before dying
+- Environmental adaptations: Steelhead in the Pacific waters and tributaries of Russia are documented to spawn up to 10 times before dying.

 Classification and Scientific Name

 The steelhead salmon bears the scientific name Oncorhynchus mykiss.
 Often called just “steelhead,” other names for this fish include salmon trout and steelhead trout.
-They are in the order Salmoniformes, family Salmonidae and genus Oncorhynchus.
+They are in the order Salmoniformes, family Salmonidae, and genus Oncorhynchus.
 The steelhead’s genus Oncorhynchus is derived from the Greek word ónkos, meaning “lump” or “bend,” and rhúnkhos, meaning “snout.”
-Mykiss, from the fish’s scientific name, is the Kamchatka, Russian word for “trout.”
+Mykiss, from the fish’s scientific name, is the Kamchatka, a Russian word for “trout.”

 Steelhead share a scientific name with rainbow trout because these two fish also share genetic makeup.
 Instead of being two different species, these fish are the same.
-The exception to this identical makeup is that the fish migrating into saltwater as steelhead show size changes, color changes and other external adaptations to their new environment.
+The exception to this identical makeup is that the fish migrating into saltwater as steelhead show size changes, color changes, and other external adaptations to their new environment.
 The steelhead also migrate back to their freshwater origin for spawning.

 Appearance